rdsannicolas/rdsannicolas.github.io/about.md

 title: About
 permalink: /about/
 ---
 Hello!
-My name is Roland San Nicolas (the last name has 2 words, like 'San Francisco') and I live in Washington State.
+My name is Roland San Nicolas (the last name has 2 words like 'San Francisco') and I live in Washington State.

-My career includes being a product specialist; i've specialized in Microsoft Exchange, CommVault Simpana, and EMC backup solutions including Data Domain and Avamar.
+My career is that of a product specialist; i've specialized in Microsoft Exchange, CommVault Simpana, and EMC backup solutions including Data Domain and Avamar.

-When i'm not working, i'm either working out at a CrossFit gym, or playing my guitars.
+Personal hobbies include CrossFit workouts or playing my guitars.